syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Docking-Client-Panel.md

 ## Scroll client control

-When the control contents are larger than its visible area, the scroll bars will automatically appear, by enabling `AutoScroll` property.
-The margin for the control during autoscroll is specified using `AutoScrollMargin` property and the minimum size for auto scroll area can be specified using the `AutoScrollMinSize` property.
+When the control contents are larger than its visible area, the scroll bars will automatically appear by enabling the `AutoScroll` property.
+The margin for the control during autoscroll is specified using the `AutoScrollMargin` property, and the minimum size for auto scroll area can be specified using the `AutoScrollMinSize` property.

 <table>
 <tr>